 Emodin regulates neutrophil phenotypes to prevent hypercoagulation and lung carcinogenesis

-Journal of Translational Medicine (2019)
+Journal: Journal of Translational Medicine (2019)

-Institution: Henan University, China
+Institution: Henan University

-Conclusions: Emodin is a natural bioactive compound present in various Chinese medicinal herbs.
+Summary: Emodin is a natural bioactive compound present in various Chinese medicinal herbs.
 It has multiple functions, including anti-proliferative, anti-tumor, and anti-inflammation.
 This study investigated the effects of emodin on neutrophil contributions to hypercoagulation and carcinogenesis.
 Z. Li et al. have suggested novel emodin functions, which led to selectively suppresing N2 type neutrophils and preventing hypercoagulation and lung carcinogenesis.
 Authors have used HoloMonitor M4 to study neutrophil volume change after emodin exposure.